architkansal/architkansal.github.io/_posts/2018-10-04-ML-workshops-NITW.md

 ---

 <link rel="stylesheet" type="text/css" href="{{ site.baseurl }}/post.css" />
-In my final year of Undergraduate studies, I wanted to start an active machine learning group in our college where like-minded people, would come together, ideate, learn and publish.
+In my final year of Undergraduate studies, I wanted to start an active machine learning group in our college where like-minded people would come together, ideate, learn and publish.
 Not that such groups were a radically new idea of mine, it had been attempted in past but couldn't sustain.

 When I asked around, to my surprise, I found that many people were interested in the idea and were enthusiastic to join the group.
 But they wanted to join the group to simply learn ML because of the lack of a sound understanding of the theoretical and applied knowledge of the subject.
 That's when I realised that almost everyone is talking about ML and AI and they are excited by the possibilities that it has to offer.
 People also have all sorts of ideas that they want to approach using ML, be it in the field of computer science, circuit design, biotechnology or mechanical engineering, but they lack the requisite knowledge to realise these ideas.